 A Murder in Amish Country

-The trouble is that "An Amish Murder" ends up an incredibly slow movie which lacks the sort of atmosphere and tension which commands your attention, which is why I found my attention drifting.
-And it is a shame as the storyline is strong and the acting is solid with Never Campbell delivering a controlled performance as Katie, slowly allowing her past to be revealed.
-At the same time Noam Jenkins does an equally nice job of playing Tomasetti with his own set of issues, he suffers from PTSD, not allowing them to dominate his performance but with an aspect of their always being some thing not right with him.
+The trouble with "An Amish Murder" is that it ends up an incredibly slow movie which lacks the sort of atmosphere, tension and energy which commands your attention, which is why I frequently found my attention drifting.
+And it is a shame as the storyline is strong and the acting is solid with Neve Campbell delivering a controlled performance as Katie, slowly allowing her past to be revealed and how it has affected her.
+At the same time Noam Jenkins does an equally nice job of playing Tomasetti with his own set of issues, he suffers from PTSD, not allowing them to dominate his performance but with an aspect of their always being some thing not quite right with him.

 What this all boils down to is that "An Amish Murder" is a decent made for TV thriller with nice performances and a nice storyline.
 But it is a movie which is let down by its slow nature which causes it to have spells where it feels like nothing is happening other than slowly playing scenes which draw it out.